dga711/SessionEzPzMod/README.md

 I expect there will be awesome tools/launchers to aid you with downloading and setting maps, without doing it manually in the future!

+## Disclaimer
+All rights on Project Session and its assets belong to crea-ture Studios.
+If you use this stuff in your tools/launchers etc. don't forget to credit the hard work ;-)

+When modding breaks your game, don't blame the Session devs.
+This is all unofficial stuff and not their problem.

 ## Credits
 * Crea-ture Studios for making a great game.